BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 - One way to obtain someone's IP address is to save all entries from "connected players" list during the current session while they are connected to your session.<br />
   When you find that person in another session, do the same thing and compare the "connected players" list, if an IP address matches, it likely means you've obtained their IP address.
 - You can invite them to your private lobby; in this case, the only IP address displayed will be that of your victim.
 - You can analyze the country information.
-If you know your victim's country and the script shows only one person hailing from that country, it is highly likely to be them.
+If you know your victim's country and the script shows only one person hailing from that country, it is highly likely to be them.<br />
+  You can view someone's country if they have publicly provided it on their Rockstar Games Social Club profile.
+To do so, visit this address: https://socialclub.rockstargames.com/member/Player_Username/ and replace 'Player_Username' with their actual username.

 ## Lexicon